caocscar/GettingandCleaningDataCourseProject/codebook.md

 # Codebook

-## Mean Summary of Human Activity Recognition Using Smartphones Dataset
+## Mean Summary of a Dataset of Human Activity Recognition Using Smartphones

-This dataset is a mean summary of a dataset obtained from an experiment conducted with a smartphone on human activity recognition.
+This dataset is a mean summary of an experimental dataset obtained with a smartphone on human activity recognition.
 More information on the experimenta and initial analysis can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones